mrmgee/driven3/src/about/index.md

     altText: Deb - Bosslady
     position:
     text: <p>Deb grew up in Detroit as well - and met Geoff while he was working in advertising.
 Years passed after meeting and they became a couple.
 Deb was running a successful salon in San Francisco while working on Commercial sets doing hair and make-up for ad work, as well as rock stars.
 She’s a firecracker and an entrepreneur who knows how to rally a team - make things happen, and keep people happy.</p><p>Deb came in to help Geoff grow the business and help manage the people, finances and growth - and Driven Garage was born.
 Deb wears many hats here and keeps everything running smooth.</p>
+  - pattern: sec-2col-pos1
+    title:
+    subtitle:
+    image:
+    altText:
+    position:
+    text: It takes a complete team to repair, upgrade and build cars.
+We currently employ 8+ skilled technicians  as well as several support staff to keep everything running smooth and work getting done.
+We’re always looking to grow our team to keep up with demand.
 ---
 <p>Shops with the knowledge and expertise for classic and specialty cars are a dying breed - but we’re here to stay.
 We know muscle cars and classics.
 We know how to repair, upgrade and improve these machines - it’s at our core - and it’s all we do.
 We respect the history of the automobile while looking for ways to blend technology and safety into our work.</p>
 <p>Our mission is to respect the customer, respect the machine, and do good work at a fair price.
 We won’t sell you services you don’t need.
 We won’t apply inflated markups to parts.
 We won’t milk the clock on your dime… We want customers for life – and we want them to tell everyone about us.</p>